shinichiroando/sashimi-c/README.md

 ## Examples

 The file 'sashimi_c.py' contains all the variables and functions that are used to compute various subhalo properties.
-Please read sample.ipyb for more extensive examples.
+Please read 'sample.ipyb' for more extensive examples.

 Here, as a minimal example, here is how you generate a semi-analytical catalog of subhalos: